 Tired of working out, but not seeing the results you expect?
 Then placement of pectoral implants may be an option for you to consider.
-The procedure is minor surgical procedure that involves placement of set of custom implants in the areas of the pectoral muscles of the chest.
+The procedure is a minor surgical procedure that involves placement of a set of custom implants in the areas of the pectoral muscles of the chest.
 After the procedure, you will see the improvement in your physique as soon as the bandages are removed.

-When approaching a pectoral implant surgery, patients should consider all aspects.
+When approaching a pectoral implant surgery, Dallas patients should consider all aspects.
 They wonder about recovery, the cost, and if they are the right candidate.
 Well, the team here at J Hopkins Plastic Surgery will tell you here and now that we have your best interest in mind.
 If you’re the right candidate, we’ll inform you.
 If you’re not, we’ll tell you that too.
 If you’re worried about the risks of male breast reduction surgery, don’t worry; our key goal is your knowledge.